wolfm2/openframeworks/README.md

 [Project 3](assignments/project_03.md)

-## Themes by Week  (All homework is due the following Tuesday by 12pm.)
+## Themes by Week  (Assignments are due the following Tuesday by 12pm.)
 ### Week 1: Setup and C++ intro
 Syllabus Review